barafael/attiny-programmer/README.md

 ![alt text](https://raw.githubusercontent.com/barafael/attiny-programmer/master/attiny-programmer_PCB.png)

 Based on the circuit [here](http://highlowtech.org/?p=1706).
 You can either bridge the gaps to have a permanent connection to the Arduino Uno, or you can solder 2.54'' switches to toggle between the programmer and the output row.

+## Note

+If your attiny85 becomes very hot, you inserted it the wrong way.
+It will still work (mine did...) but don't test this too often!